Bogdan Willewalde: Military subjects

 Most of the material in this section has been taken from the Encyclopedia of War edited by K. I. Velichko.

 At the beginning of his artistic career, Willewalde was influenced by German masters, especially the Munich-based Peter von Hess, in the spirit of whom Willewalde painted The Battle of Gissgubel.
 He then became a follower of the French artist Horace Vernet, although he could not quite match the latter's ease of brush-stroke and elegance.

 Willewalde's main works in this first period are the four huge canvases of the history of the Napoleonic Wars of 1813–14, which are now found in the Alexander Hall of the Winter Palace: the battles of Kulm, Leipzig, Fère-Champenoise and Paris.

 Horse Life Guards Regiment at the Battle of Fère-Champenoise on 13 March 1814, (1891), oil on canvas – Military Historical Museum of Artillery, Engineers and Signal Corps.

 Willewalde joined the Russian army as well, and made sketches and etudes whilst on service, after which he would complete his monumental canvases.
 Having been commissioned to paint The Capture of Shamil, he travelled to the Caucasus to observe the landscape and scenery.
 In Dagestan, he created several hundred watercolours and sketches that today hold immense historical importance.

 In the second period of his career, Willewalde turned his attention to the Polish November uprising of 1831 (painting Grokhovo and Ostrolenka), the Hungarian revolution of 1848 (painting Surrender of Görgey at Világos, Advance into Kronstadt and others), the Crimean War (Siege of Sevastopol), and the Russian conquest of the Caucasus (Bashkadyklar, Battle of Kars, Shamil at Gunib, and Surrender of Shamil).

 Willewalde also painted some of the wars of the 1870s, although to a smaller extent: Gravelotte, Battle on the Danube (1877), and Departure of the Uhlans in Bulgaria.

-In his final period, Willewalde returned to his favourite and most thoroughly researched topic: the era of Napoleon.
+In his final period, Willewalde returned to the era of Napoleon.
 The works of this period depict the everyday lives of the military, and demonstrate a new feature of his talent: a gentle humour in the depiction of military-idyllic scenes, such as in Hussar and Savoyard, Cossacks on the Rhine, Do not be afraid – we are Cossacks, They were captured, and so on.

-A great connoisseur of military order, Willewalde excels in his images of parades and manoeuvres that do not serve as model depictions of war, such as Training the Horse Guards of the Horse Artillery.
+Known for his focus on military order, Willewalde produced many images of parades and manoeuvres that do not serve as model depictions of war, such as Training the Horse Guards of the Horse Artillery.